rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 **[Week 4](#week-4)**: Additional functionality.

-- at this stage, additional functionality is added to previously designed pages: slider, pagination, popup.
+- at this stage, additional functionality is going to be added to previously designed pages: slider, pagination, popup.

 ## Task verification